MoniPar/boutique_ado_v1/README.md

 * Login to ElephantSQL and click on the top right button ‘Create New Instance’.
 * Give your plan the name of the project and select the Tiny Turtle (Free) plan.
 The ‘Tags’ field can be left empty.
 * Click on ‘Select Region’.
-Select a data centre near you and click ‘Review’.
+Select a data centre near you.
+Choose another region if there is none in your region yet.
+Click ‘Review’.
 * Make sure your plan is correct and click ‘Create Instance’.
 * Return to the dashboard and click on this project’s instance you just created.
-This will open up the “Details” page where the link to the URL is displayed.
-This needs to be added to the env.py file in the project’s directories.
+This will open up the 'Details' page where the link to the URL is displayed.
+This needs to be added to the env.py file in the project’s directories as well as to the Heroku Config Vars so keep this tab open.

 ### Create an env.py file